danilomendesdias/llckbdm/README.md

 ## Instalation

-1. Make sure you have Python 3.6 installed.
+1. Make sure you have git, pip, virtualenv and Python 3.6 installed.

 2. Clone the lastest version from Github